annachiarapicco/Helium-stars-mergers/README.md

 # Helium-stars-mergers
-From the paper "Helium stars mergers as a route towards intermediate mass stripped stars", Picco+2026
+From the paper "Helium stars mergers as a route towards intermediate mass stripped stars", Picco+2026.
+Inlists and plotting scripts will be available after publication!